What is hyperthyroidism?

 Graves' disease causes most hyperthyroidism.
 In Graves' disease, the body's natural defence (immune) system attacks the thyroid gland.
 The thyroid reacts by making too much thyroid hormone.
-Like many thyroid problems, it often runs in families.
+Graves' disease often runs in families.
 Sometimes hyperthyroidism is caused by a swollen thyroid or small growths in the thyroid called thyroid nodules.

 Graves' disease is the most common cause of hyperthyroidism.
 In Graves' disease, the body's natural defence (immune) system attacks the thyroid gland.
-This causes the thyroid gland to make too much thyroid hormone.
-Graves' disease, like many thyroid problems, often runs in families.
+This causes the thyroid to make too much thyroid hormone.
+Graves' disease often runs in families.

 Other common causes include: